Multi-Use vs. Single-Use Moisture Sensors

 Single-use sensors are the RH sensor of choice for most contractors and flooring installers, and for good reason.
 They are extremely fast and easy to use.
 They are certified for use right out of the package and never need recalibration.
 Once deployed inside a concrete slab, they can be left in place for taking multiple readings without having to wait for each time for the 24-hour equilibration.
 This means that after the initial 24-hour wait, repeat readings can be taken quickly, accurately, and with full ASTM compliance without any additional equilibration time needed.

-As with the reusable Rapid RH® 5.0, Wagner Meters manufactures the digital single use Rapid RH® 4.0 EX probes in full compliance with the ASTM F2170 standard.
+As with the reusable Rapid RH® 5.0, Wagner Meters manufactures the digital single-use Rapid RH® probes in full compliance with the ASTM F2170 standard.
 In fact, with Rapid RH® sensors, you can obtain a measurement of RH in just one hour that will be within three to five percent of the final ASTM-compliant RH reading.
-For unparalleled accuracy, speed, and cost-efficiency, most contractors, and flooring installers find that single use RH probes clearly trump their reusable partners.
+For unparalleled accuracy, speed, and cost-efficiency, most contractors, and flooring installers find that single-use RH probes clearly trump their reusable partners.